kovurusaisachin/AllyGator/Sprint2.md

 UPDATE FACULTY: This API is used to Update Faculty's information into the database.<br />
 localhost:8080/api/v1/faculty/26<br />
 <br /><br />
-For better understanding of the API's, please refer the below link.
+For better understanding of the API's, please refer the below link.<br />
 Sprint 2 API's: https://documenter.getpostman.com/view/19334583/UVeGqkYL <br />

 GO-LANG UNIT-TEST CASES: <br />